DEVON’S BEST TOWNS AND VILLAGES

 SOUTH DEVON’S BEST TOWNS AND VILLAGES

 Undeniably pretty, this naval town on Devon's south coast is a gem, with ancient narrow streets, boutique shops, art galleries and delicatessens.
 A cobbled market place has colourful stalls and farmers markets supplying local produce.
+The county town of Dartmouth sits pretty on the River Dart estuary, and features a medieval castle, a museum housed in a 1640s merchant home, and a National Trust property – Agatha Christie’s home and walled garden Greenway.
+There’s no shortage of things to do in Dartmouth, including browsing its galleries, shopping in the one-off boutiques and eating the acclaimed seafood and local produce.

 Exeter, Devon’s congenial capital, has a fine Norman cathedral, a flourishing university, pretty Georgian streets, a few Roman ruins and a 14th century network of underground passages.
 The quayside has been attractively renovated, with antique and craft shops, cafés and pubs.